easycodesnipper/install_k8s_on_kvm/README.md

 provision_infra=false ./install.sh -e k8s_reset=true
 ```

-### By default using NAT model, for bridge network mode, execute the following configurations.
+### By default using NAT model
+### for bridge network mode, to create bridge network on the host is required
-## Prerequisite
-1. Create bridge network.
 ``` bash
 sudo vim /etc/netplan/00-installer-config.yaml
 ```